Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Selection methods

-The results of the selection are as shown in Fig. \ref{fig:kinematic results} with the distributions in the [Mg/Fe]-[Fe/H] and [Mg/Mn]-[Al/Fe] planes for the thick and thin discs.
-Compared to the chemical selection methods in Sect. \ref{section:chem_haywood} and \ref{section:chem_simple}, we see that the thick disc, Region I, mostly contains stars from the high-$ \alpha $ sequence but also stars from the low-$ \alpha $ sequence, and stars with lower metallicity ([Fe/H] $ > -1 $) or low [Al/Fe] stars that were earlier classified as halo.
-The thin disc, Region II, mostly contains stars from the low-$ \alpha $ sequence, but a clear signal of the high-$ \alpha $ sequence can also be seen.
-Further results, including the distributions in the X-Y plane, the $ R_{\mathrm{gal}} $-Z plane, the [Mg/Fe]-[Fe/H] plane, and the [Mg/Mn]-[Al/Fe] plane for each of the three regions, can be found in Appendix \ref{appendix:results} in Fig. \ref{fig:kinematic results full}.
+Figure~\ref{fig:kinematic results} shows the results of the kinematic selection in the [Mg/Fe]-[Fe/H] and [Mg/Mn]-[Al/Fe] planes.
+Compared to the chemical selection methods in Sects.~\ref{section:chem_haywood} and \ref{section:chem_simple}, we see that the thick disc mostly contains stars from the high-$ \alpha $ sequence but also stars from the low-$ \alpha $ sequence, and stars with lower metallicities ([Fe/H] $ < -1 $) or low [Al/Fe] stars that were classified as halo in the sections above.
+The thin disc mostly contains stars from the low-$ \alpha $ sequence, but a clear signal of the high-$ \alpha $ sequence can also be seen.